 When you’re a victim of fraud, it can be surprising and frustrating.
 We’re here to help you through it.
 Disputing fraudulent information is one of the steps you can take to respond to identity theft.

 Identity theft is a serious crime.
-After you report the fraud, you’ll likely receive documentation from both the FTC and local law enforcement.
+After you report the fraud, you may receive documentation from both the FTC and local law enforcement.

 The credit scores provided are based on the VantageScore® 3.0 model.
 Lenders use a variety of credit scores and are likely to use a credit score different from VantageScore® 3.0 to assess your creditworthiness.